-- 3. Enter the URL for the repository, such as http://svn.placeforstuff.com/teachyourselfios7. - 4.
-Click Next to continue. - 5.
-If prompted for authentication information, enter your credentials.
-These are established with your repository provider. - 6.
+- 3. Enter the URL for the repository, such as http://svn.placeforstuff.com/teachyourselfios9. - 4.
+If you have authentication information, enter your credentials.
+These are established with your repository provider. - 5.
 Subversion repositories may prompt for additional information-the paths to the Trunk, Branches, and Tags directories.
-Enter these if you have them; they are special folders within the repository and are not necessary for creating your connection. - 7.
+Enter these if you have them; they are special folders within the repository and are not necessary for creating your connection. - 6.
 The repository is added to the Accounts settings, as shown in Figure A.4.
-Selecting the repository enables you to change your authentication information, add a description, and toggle the repository on and off.
+Selecting the repository enables you to change your authentication information and the repository description.